 The Writing Center assists students in improving their writing skills.
-The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation, and help with critical reading and thinking skills.
-Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, audio-visual programs, a professional library, and computer programs.
+The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation and help with critical reading and thinking skills.
+Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, audio-visual programs, a professional library and computer programs.
 The Center also has several computers to assist student-writers in the revision process.
 Hours of operation are 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
-A tutor is also available in the library one evening each week (day varies per semester).
 Hours may vary during the summer semester, but any changes in hours will be posted.